Reviewed and approved by the Board of Directors on February 8, 2023

 4. OUTSIDE ADVISORS

-The Board or the Independent Directors, with approval of the Chairman of the Board, may, at the expense of the Company, engage such outside advisors as may be reasonable or desirable to the Board or the Independent Directors in the performance of Directors’ duties.
+The Board or the Independent Directors or any of the Company’s committees, with approval of the Chair of the Board, may, at the expense of the Company, engage such outside advisors as may be reasonable or desirable to the Board or the Independent Directors in the performance of Directors’ duties.

 5. LIMITATION ON THE BOARD’S DUTIES